danielbangm/Users-ad/README.md

 -  Step 4: Create a bunch of additional

 I log into DC-1 as jane_admin, open the Powershell_ise as an administrator.
+I create a new file and paste the contents of the <a href="https://github.com/danielbangm/Generate-names-Users-ad/edit/main/README.md">script</a> into it.
+When I run my script, I can observe the account being created